ZanderCow/MachineLearningVisualization/README.md

 This is that program that visualizes how graident decent works from a visual perspective, so that it makes more sense to people who don't understand it hopefully.

+You will need the following libraries installed:
+- numpy
+- tkinter
+- matplotlib

 in the main class there is 2 variables:

 function